 Is a contract required for your legal services?

 Yes.
 Although we do not require a contract for consultations, a contract does become necessary if we are engaged to represent you through litigation.
 The rules of the Oklahoma Bar Association provide in cases where an attorney has not regularly represented the client, the basis of the rate or fee shall be communicated to the client, preferably in writing.

-The law offices of Hester Schem Dionisio & Didier maintains this web site for informational purposes only.
+This law firm maintains this web site for informational purposes only.
 The information contained on this web site is not legal advice.
 This information is not intended to create, and receipt thereof does not create or constitute an attorney-client relationship.
 Readers should consult with a lawyer before acting in reliance on any such information.
 By entering this web site you acknowledge and agree to all terms and conditions stated herein.